 Small value capacitors should be mounted close to their associated components keeping track lengths as short as possible.
 Self-inductance will increase if leads are bent.
 If a long track length is unavoidable (>20mm), this should be at a low operating impedance, or have a multiple path.
 The inductance of long tracks in conjunction with a capacitor can form a very high Q LC tuned circuit, and the oscillations produced will have a worse effect than not having any decoupling at all.
 This is particularly true of supply and ground connections - a simple jumper wire connection, rather than a copper track, to a single logic IC ground caused enormous difficulties for one constructor.

 Similarly, mount transistors close to the PCB.
 Long lead lengths can induce a variety of HF/VHF problems, especially if associated with high impedances, gains and currents adding to colourations.
-The view below shows how not to layout an output stage, although such occurences may be more down to the manufacturer's production team, rather than the original designer.
+The view below shows how not to layout an output stage, although such occurences may be more down to the manufacturers' production team, rather than the original designer.
 Output devices with a low fT can probably cope with long runs like this but if the author was presented with an unstable new build of this format a reduction in wiring length would be on the cards.

 If mounting axial-leaded resistors in an upright position to reduce PCB area, the longest lead should be connected to the least impedance 'seen', thus reducing the area of a 'sensitive' high impedance side.
 The same can be said of polystyrene caps which if marked at one end indicates that wire is connected to the outermost foil and is then ideally connected to the least impedance.

 Components exhibiting intermittent faults (which can have the highest annoyance level), say on warm up, can sometimes be identified by tapping with an insulated object, cooling with freezer spray or gentle heating with a small soldering iron brought into close proximity to them.